Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

-Luc Vanrell is a diver, photographer and underwater explorer, credited with the discovery of famous author Antoine de Saint-Exupéry’s P-38 “Lightning”, which was Shot down by a German fighter aircraft over the Mediterranean, on July 31st, 1944.
+Luc Vanrell is a diver, photographer and underwater explorer, credited with the discovery of famous author Antoine de Saint-Exupéry’s P-38 “Lightning”, which was shot down by a German fighter aircraft over the Mediterranean, on July 31st, 1944.

 The remains of the aircraft are located at a depth of 83 meters in the Bay of Marseille.